karajimys/BusinessAnalytics/Module 3 - Introduction to Python for Analytics/README.md

 ## Module 3 - Introduction to Python for Analytics

-Use the *.html files if you want to explore the lectures
+Use the *.html files if you want to explore the lectures in a browser

+Use the *.ipynb files here in github in Jupyter Notebook

 Use the *.py files in Spyder platform

-Use the *.ipynb files in Jupyter Notebook

 - [Python Basics](https://github.com/karajimys/BusinessAnalytics/tree/main/Module%203%20-%20Introduction%20to%20Python%20for%20Analytics/1.%20Python%20Basics)